CyprienBouton/HousingPriceAnalysis/README.md

 [PR]        pull request
 ```

-Feel free to fork this repository and suggest a pull request if you respect the commit policy.
+Feel free to fork this repository and suggest a pull request if you respect the above commit policy.